apache/fury-site/docs/object-serialization/java/basic-serialization.md

 ## Cross-Language Interoperability

-The default xlang format is shared by all Fory runtimes.
+The default xlang format is shared by all supported Fory implementations.
 The following sections cover its cross-language type mapping, type identity, and interoperability requirements.

 Apache Fory™ xlang serialization is the Java wire mode for payloads that must be read by Python, Rust, Go, JavaScript/TypeScript, C++, C#, Swift, Dart, Scala, Kotlin, or another non-Java Fory implementation.
 Java defaults to